 Are you interested in getting involved in our research, or just learning more about comparative cognition?
 The Cognitive Evolution Group has many opportunities for graduate students and undergraduates to participate in research, including independent honor theses.
 Please contact Dr. Alexandra Rosati (rosati [at] umich [dot] edu) for information on current positions in the Cognitive Evolution Group.

 Prospective Graduate Students: Dr. Rosati is accepting graduate student applications through the Biopsychology area in the Department of Psychology at the University of Michigan; information about the application process can be found here.
 Applicants should have a B.A., B.S. or equivalent, and a background in psychology, anthropology, biology, or a related field.
 Prior research experience, especially involving behavioral research with animals or working in field conditions, is preferable.
 If you are interested in applying, it is recommended that you email Dr. Rosati with a brief description of your research background and interests, and an attached CV.
 Prospective students may also be interested in applying to the UM Psychology Diversity Recruitment Weekend in the fall before they submit their application.

 Undergraduate Researchers: The Cognitive Development group is always looking for undergrads with a passion for understanding how animals think about the world, and desire to participate in research.
-We ask prospective undergraduate researchers to fill out the lab Undergraduate Research Application, which also details different mechanisms for getting involved.
+We ask prospective undergraduate researchers to fill out the lab Undergraduate Research Application, which also details different mechanisms for getting involved (such as enrolling in Psychology 326 or Psychology 331).
 Please email Dr. Rosati with any questions.

 Courses: Dr. Rosati teaches courses on the evolution of cognition that are a useful starting point for getting involved in our work.